José María de Achá

 José María de Achá Valiente (8 July 1810 – 29 January 1868) was a Bolivian general who served as the 14th president of Bolivia from 1861 to 1864.
 He served in the battles of the Peru-Bolivian Confederation and conspired against longtime dictator Manuel Isidoro Belzu (1848–55).
 Later, he was appointed Minister of War in the cabinet of another dictator, José María Linares (1857–61).
 In that capacity, he led the 1861 coup d'état that toppled Linares.
 Originally he governed as head of Junta, and then as sole leader of the revolutionary government but became constitutional president via elections.
+He was himself overthrown in the 1864 military coup carried out by General Mariano Melgarejo.

 Early military and political activity

-Achá was born in the city of Cochabamba on 8 July 1810.
+De Achá was born in the city of Cochabamba on 8 July 1810.
 He enlisted in the Bolivian army, since a military career was promising at the time.
 He took part in the War of the Confederation and in the Peru-Bolivia War in 1841.
 He also fought in the Battle of Ingavi under the command of José Ballivián.

-During his political life, Achá became Minister of War during the presidency of José María Linares, whom he overthrew on 14 January 1861, by means of a coup d'état.
+During his political life, de Achá became Minister of War during the presidency of José María Linares, whom he overthrew on 14 January 1861, by means of a coup d'état.
 After the ousting, a military triumvirate was installed with himself as a member of it.
-Generals Ruperto Fernández and Manuel Antonio Sánchez were his co-conspirators and fellow triumverate members.
-The mission of this triumverate was to accelerate the process of democratization of the country, convening a constituent assembly.
-This was installed on 1 May 1861, and on 4 May, the assembly members elected Achá as provisional President of Bolivia.
+Generals Ruperto Fernández and Manuel Antonio Sánchez were his co-conspirators and fellow triumvirate members.
+The mission of this triumvirate was to accelerate the process of democratization of the country, convening a constituent assembly.
+This was installed on 1 May 1861, and on 4 May, the assembly members elected de Achá as provisional President of Bolivia.

 President of Bolivia

-As soon as he entered the Palacio Quemado, Achá declared a general amnesty on 6 May 1861, for all the politically persecuted who were outside the republic, in addition to cutting off the legal proceedings against them.
+As soon as he entered the Palacio Quemado, de Achá declared a general amnesty on 6 May 1861, for all the politically persecuted who were outside the republic, in addition to cutting off the legal proceedings against them.